-- Calling the police.
-A police officer will come to the accident scene and talk to you, the other driver, and witnesses, and prepare an objective report showing what happened.
+- Calling the police: A police officer will come to the accident scene and talk to you, the other driver, and witnesses, and prepare an objective report showing what happened.
 You will need an accident report to present a strong claim.

-- Telling the officer that you suspect a DUI.
-Explain that you believe the other driver is impaired, and the reasons for your suspicions.
+- Telling the officer that you suspect a DUI: Explain that you believe the other driver is impaired, and the reasons for your suspicions.
 Officers are trained to look for telltale signs of intoxication, but your observations increase the chance that the officer will investigate further, perhaps arresting the other driver for DUI right away.

-- Record your conversations with the impaired driver.
-A video of the other driver stumbling, swaying, slurring words or being overly aggressive can be powerful evidence of the driver’s level of impairment.
+- Record your conversations with the impaired driver: A video of the other driver stumbling, swaying, slurring words, or being overly aggressive can be powerful evidence of the driver’s level of impairment.

-- Watch the other driver.
-Drunk drivers don’t like to get caught, so they have typical behaviors after an accident.
+- Watch the other driver: Drunk drivers don’t like to get caught, so they have typical behaviors after an accident.
 If you see the other driver pouring out drinks, hiding things, throwing things away, or even using eye drops to disguise bloodshot eyes, pull out your cell phone camera and shoot some video.

-- Talk with witnesses.
-Be sure to chat with people who might have seen the accident or stopped to help.
+- Talk with witnesses: Be sure to chat with people who might have seen the accident or stopped to help.
 Even if these bystanders didn’t see the crash, they may be witnesses to the impaired driver’s behavior before or after the accident.
 Get witnesses’ names and contact information so you can follow up later.

 Every accident is different, and there’s no “typical” amount that you will receive.
 But the law in Georgia does allow you to recover the full amount of your costs and damages.
 This means you may be able to recover money for:

-- Medical Expenses
+- Medical expenses

-- Lost wages—the pay you missed because of the accident
+- Lost wages (the pay you missed because of the accident)

 - The cost of repairing your car, or replacing a totaled car